MoneySavingExpert.com homepage

 How does it work?

 • You fill in a form.
-If you've already complained to the company and it's not helped, simply go to the ombudsman's website and fill out a form.
+If you've already complained to the company and it's not helped, simply go to the ombudsman's website and fill in a form.
 You don't need any legal help at all, it's all pretty straightforward.

 • It puts your case to the company.
 Once you've made the complaint, it asks the firm what happened, effectively it asks the company for its side of the story.